For authors of manuscripts originally submitted before December 31, 2020, please see the 2020 Submission Guidelines.

-The manuscript will be evaluated in relation to the advancement of and contribution to clinical psychological science.
+The manuscript will be evaluated in relation to the advancement of and contribution to an empirically robust, representative, and inclusive clinical psychological science.
 To facilitate this evaluation, authors are asked to answer the following questions during the “Details & Comments” stage of the online submission process:

 - Types of Articles

 - APS Journals

 - Author Contributions

 - Demographic Data

 - English Language Help

 Clinical Psychological Science strongly endorses the aims of open science, which is consistent with the view that transparency, integrity, and collegiality (including the sharing of materials and data with colleagues) are crucial elements of successful science.
 In this spirit, all manuscripts accepted for publication in Clinical Psychological Science are eligible to earn one or more Open Science Badges.
 Badges are awarded for promoting openness in science through sharing of data and/or materials, and making study methods, procedures, and analyses more transparent.
 They are neither a direct nor indirect means of asserting that publications with one or more badges are of higher quality than publications without them.

 - Open Data badge for making publicly available the digitally shareable data necessary to reproduce the reported result.
 This includes annotated copies of the code or syntax used for all exploratory and principal analyses.
 If the data contains sensitive, personal information, a PA (Protected Access) notation will be added if the authors post their data according to the guidelines regarding protected access repositories (see below for more information about this notation).